 “It was interesting as we never felt a particularly strong calling to South Asia, however, after being there, we can definitely see how that was exactly where God wanted us to be!”

-The medical students served at a mission hospital that’s committed to showing God’s love by offering free care for those unable to pay.
+The medical students served at a mission hospital committed to showing God’s love by offering free care for those unable to pay.

 “It gave us such a perspective about the purpose and importance of the hospital and seeing the love and care for each individual patient and staff member.
 To see people following God’s calling on their lives, and the joys, triumphs, and challenges in that was also really encouraging,” says Katie.